Shark anatomy: The five chordate synapomorphies

-Identifying the Five Synapomorphies in Sharks
+Identifying the five synapomorphies in sharks

-These evolved synapomorphies are crucial for the current sharks lifestyle, for example, the pharyngeal slit changed to become the jaw and gills.
+These evolved synapomorphies are crucial for the current shark's lifestyle, for example, the pharyngeal slit changed to become the jaw and gills.
 The dorsal nerve cord sends signals to the body like it has done before but now the dorsal nerve cord becomes the central nervous system (CNS).
 The notochord changed from allowing movement in water to discs being formed in between vertebrae allowing for protection and acting as a buffer when movement occurs.
-The Endostyle is the homolog when compared to the thyroid gland and it pre-established itself before sharks; this adaptation was beneficial for the sharks' metabolism to become faster.
+The endostyle is the homolog when compared to the thyroid gland and it pre-established itself before sharks; this adaptation was beneficial for the sharks' metabolism to become faster.
 The post-anal-tail helps the shark move in water but also helps with balance too.

 Skeleton

 Sharks are cartilaginous fish.
 The skeleton of a shark is mainly made of cartilage.
 They belong to the class of Chondrichthyes.
 In particular, the endoskeletons are made of unmineralized hyaline cartilage which is more flexible and less dense than bone, thus making them expel less energy at high speeds.
 Each piece of skeleton is formed by an outer connective tissue called the perichondrium and then covered underneath by a layer of hexagonal, mineralized blocks called tesserae.